Skip to content

 }

-Logically, it's really not complicated.
-Garbage collection might seem like dark magic, but when you reduce it to this scenario—a person writing a scripting language who needs to manage memory, finds reference counting insufficient, and so changes his approach—it becomes very natural.
-The key isn't how clever the algorithm is, but whether you can get to this point starting from an actual problem.
+Logically, it's really not complex.
+Garbage collection looks like black magic, but reducing it to this scene—a person writing a scripting language, needing to manage memory, reference counting isn't enough, so change the angle—it becomes very natural.
+The key isn't how clever the algorithm is, but whether you can get there from the actual problem.

-This person had been writing everything in assembly, and assembly had been his companion all along.
-Until one day, he wanted to run a multi-user dungeon—that is, a MUD [12] Trubshaw & Bartle, MUD (Multi-User Dungeon), 1978.
+This person kept writing things in assembly, and assembly stayed with him all the way.
+Until one day, he wanted to run a multi-user dungeon, a MUD [12] Trubshaw & Bartle, MUD (Multi-User Dungeon), 1978.

-The problem was, he couldn't write an entire MUD from scratch by himself.
+The problem was, he couldn't write a whole MUD from scratch by himself.
 It was too big, even for someone who could write thousands of pages of assembly.
-So he found some source code circulating online, with a permissive license, ready to use.
-There's an important historical context to note here: there was no GitHub back then, nor any similar platform.
-The way people shared code was by passing around tarballs—those .tar.gz compressed archives, usually on IRC, transferring files directly from person to person.
-You'd shout in an IRC channel "does anyone have the MUD source code," and someone would send you a compressed file via DCC, and you'd start tinkering with it.
-No version control, no issue tracker, no pull requests—just raw code files.
+So he found some source code online, the license was fine, and he could use it directly.
+Note the historical context here: there was no GitHub yet, nor any similar platform.
+The way people shared code was by passing tarballs—those .tar.gz compressed archives, usually on IRC, transferring files directly from person to person.
+You'd shout in an IRC channel "who has the source code for the MUD," someone would send a compressed pack via DCC, you'd get the pack and start tinkering.
+No version control, no issue tracker, no pull requests, just naked code files.

 And those MUD source codes were written in a programming language called C. This was the turning point.
-A person who had written thousands of pages of assembly was now facing C source code.
+A person who had written thousands of pages of assembly was now facing a piece of C code.
 He had to learn C, otherwise he couldn't modify that MUD.
-This wasn't the motivation of "I want to learn a new language"—it was the motivation of "I must understand this code to do what I want to do."
+This wasn't the motivation of "I want to learn a new language," but "I must understand this code to do what I want to do."

-Jumping from assembly to C might not seem like a big deal today, but at the time, it was actually a huge paradigm shift.
-In assembly, you manipulate registers, memory addresses, and interrupts; in C, you start using abstract concepts like variables, functions, and structs.
-For someone who had only used assembly, the idea that "the compiler handles the stack frame for you" was something that required adjustment.
-But on the flip side, precisely because he came from assembly, his intuitive understanding of how C code runs at the low level might have been better than many people with formal CS degrees—because he knew exactly what kind of machine instructions those C statements would ultimately become.
+Jumping from assembly to C might seem like nothing today, but at the time, it was a huge paradigm shift.
+In assembly, you manipulate registers, memory addresses, and interrupts.
+In C, you start using abstract concepts like variables, functions, and structs.
+For someone who always used assembly, the idea that "the compiler handles the stack frame for you" required adaptation.
+But conversely, because he came from assembly, his intuitive understanding of how C code runs at the bottom level might be better than many CS graduates—because he knows what machine instructions those C statements eventually turn into.

-Sometimes what drives us forward isn't a systematic study plan, but a project you really want to build that your current toolchain simply can't handle.
+Sometimes what drives us forward isn't a systematic study plan, but a specific project we really want to do that our current toolchain can't handle.

 From Assembly to C++: Why We Need High-Level Languages

-The speaker mentioned that at age 15, he wrote programs in pure assembly and submitted them to magazines for money.
-From this background, we can understand one thing: why C++ was designed the way it is, and why it has so many "seemingly redundant" layers of abstraction.
+The speech mentioned that he wrote programs in pure assembly at age 15 to submit to magazines for money.
+From this background, we can understand one thing: why C++ is designed the way it is, and why it has so many "seemingly redundant" layers of abstraction.

-If you look back from the perspective of assembly, many design decisions aren't "deliberately obscure"—they were "forced into existence."
+If you look back from the perspective of assembly, many design decisions aren't "deliberately obscure," but "forced out."

-Writing a program that "reads two numbers from standard input and adds them" takes nearly 50 lines in x86 assembly, and you have to manage stack alignment yourself, set up system call numbers yourself, and handle buffers yourself.
-The speaker said the programs he wrote at age 15 were printed in tiny text across 20 dense pages in magazines.
-Get one punctuation mark wrong, and the program blows up—then you have to find that error in 20 pages of print.
+Writing a program that "reads two numbers from standard input and adds them" takes nearly 50 lines in x86 assembly.
+You have to manage stack alignment yourself, figure out system call numbers yourself, and handle buffers yourself.
+The speech said that the programs he wrote at 15 were published in magazines, 20 pages of tiny text densely packed.
+One wrong punctuation mark, the program crashes, and then you have to find that error in 20 pages of print.

-Once you understand many of C++'s mechanisms, your mindset completely changes.
-It's no longer "yet another piece of syntax to memorize," but "look at how much trouble this thing saves me."
+Understanding many of C++'s mechanisms after this completely changes your mindset.
+It's not "another syntax to memorize," but "how much trouble this thing saved me."

-The Same Logic: How Much Difference Between Assembly and C++?
+The Same Logic: How Different Are Assembly and C++?

-Let's look at a particularly simple example—calling a function, passing a parameter, getting a return value.
-This operation is practically nothing in C++, but a lot happens at the assembly level.
+Let's look at a very simple example—calling a function, passing a parameter, and getting a return value.
+This operation is barely worth mentioning in C++, but a lot happens at the assembly level.

 cpp